Chart Color Schemes

 Doncaster East - South displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Doncaster East - South, as per the latest Census, 48.8% of dwellings were houses while 51.2% were other types such as semi-detached homes and apartments, compared to Melbourne's metropolitan area with 67.9% houses and 32.1% other dwellings.
-Home ownership in Doncaster East - South stood at 38.9%, with mortgaged properties at 30.3% and rented ones at 30.7%.
-The median monthly mortgage repayment was $2,383, higher than Melbourne's average of $2,000.
-Median weekly rent in the area was $460, compared to Melbourne's $390.
-Nationally, Doncaster East - South's mortgage repayments were significantly higher at $1,863 and rents were substantially above the national figure of $375.
+In Doncaster East - South, as per the latest Census, 48.8% of dwellings were houses while 51.2% were other types such as semi-detached homes and apartments.
+This differs from Melbourne metro's composition of 67.9% houses and 32.1% other dwellings.
+Home ownership in Doncaster East - South stood at 38.9%, with mortgaged dwellings at 30.3% and rented ones at 30.7%.
+The median monthly mortgage repayment was $2,383, exceeding Melbourne metro's average of $2,000.
+Median weekly rent in the area was $460, compared to Melbourne metro's $390.
+Nationally, Doncaster East - South's mortgage repayments were higher than Australia's average of $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing